immuni-app/immuni-documentation/Technology Description.md

 HIS

 **Description**
 The provided OTP authorises the upload of the Mobile Client’s TEKs.
 This API will not be publicly exposed, to prevent unauthorised users from reaching it.
 Authentication for having the OTP Service and the HIS trust each other is configured at the infrastructure level.
-The payload also contains the start date of the symptoms, so that the Exposure Ingestion Service can compute the Transmission Risk for each uploaded TEK.
+The payload also contains the start date of the symptoms, so that the Exposure Ingestion Service can use it to compute the Transmission Risk for each uploaded TEK.

 **Resource hostname**
 The API is only accessible by the HIS

 **Resource path**
-`POST /v1/authorise-otp`
+`POST /v1/otp`

+**Request headers**
+`Content-Type: application/json; charset=utf-8`

 **Request body**